UPDATED with 2025 pricing

 Conclusion: How Much is a Music Licence For a Small Shop?

 Playing music in a shop is a great way to create an ambience and enhance customer experience.
-If you play commercial music in your shop you will need to buy a music licence from PRS PPL.
+If you play commercial music in your shop, you will need to buy a music licence from PRS PPL.
 The cost of a small shop with an audible area of up to 100m2 is £428.20 + VAT.
-A concessionary discount may be possible but this has several restrictions.
+A concessionary discount may be possible, but this has several restrictions.

-For those small shop owners who do not want to pay for a music licence but still want to play music royalty-free music is a good option to explore.
+For those small shop owners who do not want to pay for a music licence but still want to play royalty-free music is a good option to explore.

 About Us